The Essential Bath Buying Guide

 How Often Will I Use My Bath And Can I Afford To Replace It?

 The materials and styles of baths age and wear differently.
 You'll want to consider how much wearability you'll sacrifice for your aesthetic and budget needs.
 If you're concerned about getting your money's worth, check how long your bath's guarantee lasts.
-At Bathroom Takeaway, our Fit and Forget guarantee lasts for 10 entire years!

 If you’ll be using your bath a lot, consider not just your one-time budget but your maintenance budget, too.